 Standard text and images of text must have a contrast ratio of at least 4.5:1.

 Large text (at least 24 px regular and light / 19 px semi-bold) must have a contrast ratio of 3:1.

 When text is rendered on a gradient background or image, make sure the text color meets contrast standards in all places it appears.
 This is especially important for parallax applications or animations where text and backgrounds are moving independently of each other.

 Visual information used to indicate states and boundaries of UI components must have a contrast ratio of 3:1 against adjacent colors.
-A UI component is defined as “a part of the content that is perceived by users as a single control for a distinct function.”
-This includes form elements.
+See IBM checkpoint 1.4.11 Non-text Contrast.

 Don’t rely on color alone to convey meaning.
 This includes conveying information, indicating an action, prompting the user for a response, or distinguishing one visual element from another.
 When designing with color, it might help to use a color-blind simulator to review visibility of content.
 If you’re working in Sketch, we recommend the Stark plugin.